-Limited by the model integration and uncertainty, especially the lack of the dynamic lake or vegetation modules coupled with MIROC5-iso, the model-dependent findings of this study only focused on how the changes in the presence of lakes in terms of surface boundary conditions influence the GS hydroclimatic conditions without considering the climate reinforcement on lake expansion or shrinkage.
+- Limited by the model integration and uncertainty, especially the dynamic lake or vegetation modules coupled with 315 MIROC5-iso, the model-dependent findings of this study only focused on how the changes in the presence of lakes in terms of surface boundary conditions influence the GS hydroclimatic conditions without considering the climate reinforcement on lake expansion or shrinkage.
 Additionally, under the forcing of lake presence, the soil properties and vegetation growth changes also influence the water holding capacity, which determines the greening process.
-But these changes are limited by the simplified single-direction impact discussion.
-Furthermore, due to the absence of coupling with the ocean GCM, the model fails to consider the interactive effects of lake and SST or sea ice concentration, which are crucial to examine the teleconnection between the ocean and the WAM.
-Hence, dynamic model integration is required to provide new insights to understand single variable interactions and their joint effect on land-atmosphere interaction during the GS period (Dallmeyer et al., 2020).
-Moreover, understanding the external forcing, such as orbital parameters and greenhouse gas changes, which influence the GS climate system, would also provide insights into replicating the GS climate in the future (Duque-Villegas et al., 2022).
-Thus far, the interactive dynamic understanding among potential GS climate drivers is still unclear and different types of interactive feedback mechanisms contributing to the limitation of the uncertainty should be identified through climate proxy datasets.
+But these changes are limited by the simplified single-direction feedback discussion.
+Hence, dynamic model integration is required to provide new insights to - 320 understand single variable interactions and their joint effect on land-atmosphere interaction during the GS period (Dallmeyer et al., 2020).
+Moreover, understanding the outer components, such as orbital forcing and greenhouses, which influence the GS climate system, would also provide insights into replicating the GS climate in the future (Duque-Villegas et al., 2022).
+Thus far, the interactive dynamic understanding among potential GS climate drivers is still unclear and different types of interactive feedback mechanisms contributing to the limitation of the uncertainty should be identified through climate proxy - 325 datasets.

 In summary, our study identified lake expansions during the MH that sustain the Sahara greening with a northward movement and eastward extension of WAM.
-Limited by model dependency, particularly the inclusion or exclusion of certain feedback mechanisms such as dynamic lakes and vegetation modules, as well as the differences in model components and parameterizations used in different studies, the land-atmosphere interaction mechanism forced by dynamic lake changes remains unclear.
-Additionally, while the main features of the WAM have been adequately captured, higher-resolution simulations are required to simulate finer convective activities and provide new insights at the sub-grid scale (Steinig, S., et al. 2018; Ohgatio, R. et al., 2021).
+Limited by model dependency and module integration, the land-atmosphere interaction mechanism forced by dynamic lake changes remains unclear.
 In the future, the dynamic lake module will be improved to detect the lake-climate interaction with time-varying lake extent in the simulations.
-Such research will reveal the dynamic interactive mechanism of lake-climate interactions and the possible conditions sustaining the Sahara greening processes.
+Such research will reveal the

+330 dynamic interactive mechanism of lake-climate interactions and the possible conditions sustaining the Sahara greening processes